apaulineoliveira/exercicios_de_logica/README.md

   <p><b>Scope</b>Program a life stage identifier, example: Under 18 = Minor; Between 18 and 60 years = Adult; Over 60 years old = Elderly</p>

 <h2>For Repeat Structure</h2>
-  <p>It is indicated when it is necessary to go through an entire array to perform the same procedure with each item of that array, it is recommended that the for of be used.
-Example of an average of values.</p>
+  <p>It is indicated when it is necessary to go through an entire array to perform the same procedure with each item of that array, it is recommended that <code>for of</code> be used.</p> <br>
+  <li>First exercise: Create a system that finds the average of values of a given array; Follow the code in the folder.</li>

+ <h3>Number of red banknotes</h3>
+  <li>Second exercise: Create a system that displays on the console the number of red grades that a student has.</li>
-<h2>Repeat Structure - Filtering items from an array</h2>
+<h2>Repeating Structure - Filtering items from an array</h2>
-  <p>Filtering items from an array with the letter "a".</p>